 Set Payment Expectations and Collect Patient Portions Promptly

 Collecting immediate payment from patients helps quickly bring one portion of the AR cycle to an end and eases tracking efforts further along the AR cycle.
-Integrate prompt collection with release processes, as nearly half of all patient financial responsibility ends up written off by hospitals as bad debt.6
+Integrate prompt collection of customer invoices with release processes, as nearly half of all patient financial responsibility ends up written off by hospitals as bad debt.6

 Even if patients cannot cover their portion of the bill directly after receiving care, providers should investigate offering partial payment plans to lock up some reimbursement and establish an easily tracked schedule.

 Following a patient visit, providers take on the administrative burden of determining the exact charges for the care provided before submitting and tracking claims through the end of the AR cycle.
-Charge entry in medicall billing refers to the process clinicians follow for submitting detailed lists of the services patients receive, which must be coded for claims submission.
+Charge entry in medical billing refers to the process clinicians follow for submitting detailed lists of the services patients receive, which must be coded for claims submission.
 A single healthcare provider must keep track of thousands of healthcare codes for various procedure charges.

 Inaccurate charge entry impacts providers’ bottom lines.
 Research estimates that up to 1% of net charges are captured incorrectly due to discrepancies between documentation and billed services or missed charges.8 While 1% may seem like an acceptable loss, a hospital expecting $250 million in yearly revenue stands to lose $2.5 million due to administrative errors.